 I have a long list of favorite ideas for pet-friendly home features, but these are at the top:

 I used to think having a fancy food bowl setup was one of those nice-to-have things that I would get around to making for my pup eventually.
 But little did I realize, this was one of the more impactful tweaks I made this past year, and it really changed some of the everyday annoyances I’d been dealing with for years.

 Charlie had a long-standing habit of constantly flipping over her food bowl before eating, and I hated the way stray bits of food would wind up scattered across my floor in the process.
 But once I built her a food bowl stand that also fit my design style, it made the house so much cleaner.

 Now that I finally filled in my backyard this past year, I have lots of DIY outdoor projects on my task list.
-Adding one more: This DIY “dogzebo” from my friend at the “House of Wood” blog!
-I’m not sure I could get Charlie to sit still long enough to be my model like hers, but I know the perfect corner to add this.
+Adding one more: This DIY “dogzebo” from my friend at the "House of Wood" blog!
+I’m not sure I could get Charlie to sit still long enough to be my model like her dog did, but I know the perfect corner to add this.

 I used a retractable baby gate when Charlie was a pup.
 It was useful to help train her, but not all that aesthetically pleasing (nor was the linoleum floor she chewed up when she had to be kept in “puppy jail”).

 If I could go back in time, I’d rather have had something that suits my style a little more, like this gorgeous custom-designed gate over at the "Yellow Brick Home" blog.
 Unfortunately, Charlie’s a little too big to be deterred by a gate anymore, but this would still be a great build for owners with small pets (like my parents' . . . maybe next year’s Christmas gift?)

 Charlie has a bed of some sort in virtually every room of my house.
 She likes to follow me around no matter where I’m hanging out, and I like to have a place where she can be both comfortable and out of the way.